Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 Adult children caring for aging parents are now carrying the cost.

-It’s worth asking whether we can rebuild something of what we lost before the weight collapses the people holding it.
+We have to ask whether we can rebuild what we lost before the weight breaks the people still holding it up.

 What We Lost: The Caregiving Commons